voostindie/topicz/README.md

 ## Plans

-* Allow topics to be archived when no longer relevant.
+* Allow topics to be archived and unarchived when no longer relevant.
 * Allow relationships between topics to be defined in the YAML files, and use these to generate graphs for Graphviz: `depends-on`, `part-of`, `relates-to`.
 The CLI will help to guarantee correctness, for example when archiving a topic, or when renaming one’s title and/or ID.
 * Allow metadata to be defined for each topic, like main stakeholders, categories and topic goals.